 Emergency contraception is an important component of a comprehensive family planning program.
-It can be used to reduce the chance of unintended pregnancy following unprotected intercourse, contraceptive failure or misuse (such as forgotten pills or torn condoms), or in cases of sexual assault.
+It can help reduce the chance of unintended pregnancy following unprotected intercourse, contraceptive failure or misuse (such as forgotten pills or torn condoms) or in cases of sexual assault.
+It also helps to empower women, as it expands the method mix available to them and increases choice.

-Worldwide there is a lack of awareness among service providers and consumers of the pregnancy prevention options available to women once unprotected intercourse has occurred.
+Worldwide, there is a lack of awareness among service providers and consumers of the pregnancy prevention options available to women once unprotected intercourse has occurred.
+Furthermore, there are many misconceptions about EC.
+Studies of emergency contraception use among young women show that increasing access does not lead to or increase:

 - Create awareness of emergency contraception through advertising and educational efforts.